digital-asset/davl/notes/deplpy-0.md

 demonstrations.

 DAML code can be loaded in the in-memory sandbox in two ways:
-- By specifying a path to a DAR file as a (repeatable) command-line option to the sandbox directly, or
+- By specifying a path to a DAR file as a (repeatable) command-line argument to the sandbox directly, or
 - After startup, by uploading a DAR file through the gRPC API.